mrpmorris/Fluxor/README.md

 ## Getting started
 The easiest way to get started is to read the [documentation](./Docs/README.md).
-Which includes samples that are numbered in an order recommended for learning Fluxor.
-Each will have a `README` file that explains how the sample was created.
+Which includes tutorials that are numbered in an order recommended for learning Fluxor.
+Each will have a `README` file that explains how the tutorial was created.

 ## Installation
 You can download the latest release / pre-release NuGet packages from the official Fluxor nuget pages.